posener/posener.github.io/_posts/2017-8-1-go-function-error-reporting.md

 we have two options here.
 Let's consider them carefully.

 When my function is very simple, I can use the OK bool.
 It can fail, but when it fails, the caller knows why.
-Good examples from the go language are not function calls - but languge syntax, which use the OK `bool` convention:
+Good examples from the go language are not function calls - but language syntax, which use the OK `bool` convention:

 1. The interface assertion: `val, ok := foo.(Bar)`, if the `ok` value is `false`, it is clear that `foo` is not of type `Bar`, we don't have any other option here.